Quantum-Accelerators/quacc/docs/user/wflow_overview.md

     - Active community, particularly across academia
     - Ideal for jobpacking (e.g. packing many compute tasks into a single Slurm job) and has near-ideal scaling performance
     - Thorough documentation
+    - Can be run locally without any server overhead

     Cons:

     - Defining the right configuration options for your desired HPC setup can be a challenge
-    - The visual dashboard is not as user friendly or detailed as other solutions
+    - Monitoring job progress is more challenging and less detailed than other solutions
     - Challenging to orchestrate workflows with steps running across heterogeneous resources
     - The concept of always returning a "future" object can be confusing for new users